Street Use Permits

 - Inflatables may require a fire prevention permit and inspections.
 Please apply early if you intend to have inflatables at your event.

-- EVERY resident within the closed street area must sign the Block Party Acknowledgement form.
+- EVERY resident within the closed street area must sign the Block Party Acknowledgement form found on the third page of the street closure application.

 - The Holly Springs Police Department may revoke any Neighborhood Block Party permit.

-- Residents should clean the area of any litter before removing trash containers and reopening street.
+- Residents should clean the area of any litter before removing trash containers and reopening the street.

 Neighborhood Block Party Permit Checklist: